 The granddaddy of all Canadian motorcycle events, some reckon that PD13 is the largest single-day motorcycle event in the world, although we don’t know if this is fact.
-There will be an attempt to break the largest number of women riding at one event this year—check out the Women Who Ride Facebook page.
+There was an attempt to break the largest number of women riding at one event in 2018—check out the Women Who Ride Facebook page.
 Plan your ride in Ontario's Southwest at CruiseTheCoast.ca.
-For those who want a more scenic getaway, Ride Manitoulin is the same weekend.

 Probably the closest thing that Ontario has to Daytona Bike Week, the Wasaga Beach Motorcycle Rally is, as Martin Lortz put it, a “classic in the making.”
-Last year they had over 50,000 attendees, and it's not hard to figure out why.
+In 2017 there were over 50,000 attendees, and it's not hard to figure out why.
 Even when the weather is lousy, you’re still living the biker lifestyle, fast, loud and large on Ontario’s most badass beach.

 While there isn’t a ton of information yet available about the North's newest big motorcycle event, we're pretty sure it's going to deliver.
 Even just thinking about some of the roads between here and Northeastern Ontario has got us counting the days to August 18.
 You see, The Powassan Bikers Fest sits squarely in Northern Ontario in the tiny town of Trout Creek.